YuLiu003/scalable-real-time-analytics-platform/README.md

 - **visualization-go**: Provides real-time visualization with WebSocket support
 - **storage-layer-go**: Persists data with improved SQL transaction support

-The Python tenant management component remains unchanged for now.
+The tenant management component has also been migrated to Go.

 ## Deployment